-Evidence has also shown that various forms of electrotherapy are capable of restoring normal cell membrane potential, thus affecting tissue growth and repåir.
+Evidence has also shown that various forms of electrotherapy are capable of restoring normal cell membrane potential, thus affecting tissue growth and repair8.

 Opiates exert their action in the central nervous system by binding to specific receptors, and it has been discovered that there is an increased density of receptors in regions where electrical stimulation has an antinociceptive effect.
 An intense search for the natural ligand to these receptors led to the isolation of a number of endogenous opioid peptides, e.g., the enkephalins and the endorphins.
 It has also been discovered that they exert an inhibitory modulation on the transmission of pain impulses.
-Furthermore, the electrical stimulation which leads to pain control and relief, sometimes correlated with the release of endogenous opioids.
+Furthermore, the electrical stimulation which leads to pain control and relief, sometimes correlated with the release of endogenous opioids.^{9,10,11}

-Electrotherapy is the use of electricity to cause a specific physiological response, and is a well known and accepted treatment modality used by physiotherapists.
-There are many different electrotherapy modalities available, each defined by different parameters such as frequency and intensity.
+Electrotherapy is the use of electricity to cause a specific physiological response, and is a well known and accepted treatment modality used by physiotherapists.5 There are many different electrotherapy modalities available, each defined by different parameters such as frequency and intensity.
 Electrotherapy is considered to be an effective way of treating clinical conditions such as pain and swelling, by causing peripheral vasodilatation, which results in better perfusion of the affected areas.

 The potential advantage of electrical stimulation, as an adjunct to other pain therapies, is that this treatment modality is non-invasive and relatively safe.
-Such treatments have minimal side effects, assist in the reduction of medication and may improve the quality of life of the patient, permitting return to normal working and social activities.
+Such treatments have minimal side effects, assist in the reduction of medication and may improve the quality of life of the patient, permitting return to normal working and social activities.12 current that supposedly mimics the normal physiological action potential of nerve conduction.
+This may be a unique concept to electro-physics.
+The device is said to produce action potentials that are four times stronger than those naturally occurring in the neuron.8 When swelling, inflammation, poor circulation and pain occur due to mechanical, chemical or electrical disturbances, by stimulating the body's natural regenerative processes (as in depolarisation), these conditions are encouraged to resolve.

 In 1992, a new electrotherapy modality was designed and brought onto the South African market - known as Action Potential Simulation (APS) Therapy.
-It was developed specifically for use in pain relief and pain control and for the improvement of mobility of stiff joints and muscles.
-The device uses an electrical current that supposedly mimics the normal physiological action potential of nerve conduction.
-This may be a unique concept to electro-physics.
-The device is said to produce action potentials that are four times stronger than those naturally occurring in the neuron.
-When swelling, inflammation, poor circulation and pain occur due to mechanical, chemical or electrical disturbances, by stimulating the body's natural regenerative processes (as in depolarisation), these conditions are encouraged to resolve.
+It was developed specifically for use in pain relief and pain control and for the improvement of mobility of stiff joints and muscles.13 The device uses an electrical

-Various instruments have been designed for the actual measurement of the degree of pain; for example, the verbal rating scale; McGill pain questionnaire, pain drawings and descriptor pain perception profile, to name a few.
-Each measuring instrument has its own degree of reliability and validity.
-The word pain tends to be confusing.
+Various instruments have been designed for the actual measurement of the degree of pain; for example, the verbal rating scale; McGill pain questionnaire, pain drawings and descriptor pain perception profile, to name a few.^{14,15} Each measuring instrument has its own degree of reliability and validity.14 The word pain tends to be confusing.
 For some it is merely a pinprick, while for others it is an unbearable sensation.
-This makes it difficult to compare individuals' experiences of pain.
-Thus the clinician, in order to evaluate the efficacy of pain intervention, due to lack of more substantive methods, must surely rely on self assessment of pain relief and control by patients.
+This makes it difficult to compare individuals' experiences of pain.^{15,16} Thus the clinician, in order to evaluate the efficacy of pain intervention, due to lack of more substantive methods, must surely rely on self assessment of pain relief and control by patients.
 Use can be made of a pain intensity scale where each patient acts as its own control.